Skip to main content

 Nine-mile-long Baker Lake sits on the Baker River about eight miles north of Concrete, Wash., just off the North Cascades Highway (SR 20).
 Map It.

 The area offers several amenities.
-There are several developed campgrounds including PSE’s Kulshan Campground with dry sites open seasonally from the second week of May to September 30.
+There are several developed campgrounds including PSE’s Kulshan Campground with dry sites open seasonally.
 Kulshan Campground provides approximately 108 tent and RV sites available on a first-come-first-served basis.
 There are five boat launches located along the lake’s western shore available for public use.

 The Baker Lake Trail extends along the eastern shoreline for eight miles before crossing the Baker River at the lake's north end.
 You can find the 312-foot-high Upper Baker Dam and West Pass Dike at the south end of the lake.